ubcecon/ECON622/README.md

 1. Login to https://vse.syzygy.ca/ with your CWL to ensure you can access our JupyterHub
 2. Click [Here](https://vse.syzygy.ca/jupyter/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2FQuantEcon%2Fquantecon-notebooks-julia&urlpath=lab%2Ftree%2Fquantecon-notebooks-julia) to install the QuantEcon Julia Lectures there
     - Later you will need to do a local installation by following the [Getting Started](https://lectures.quantecon.org/jl/getting_started_julia/getting_started.html) but this is a better way to begin
-    - For support with vse.syzygy.ca, email arnav.sood@ubc.ca
+    - For support with vse.syzygy.ca, email me@arnavsood.com
 3. To automatically launch the QuantEcon lecture notes on vse.syzygy.ca
     - Open the lecture notes in a website (e.g. go to  [Introductory Examples](https://lectures.quantecon.org/jl/getting_started_julia/julia_by_example.html))
     - Hover your mouse over the button "jupyter notebook | run" at the top